bozsahin/ceng444/README.md

 <li> Scope handling and run-time (2)
 </ol>

-<b>Course conduct</b>: 11 weeks of lecture, 2 weeks of in-class labs; 1 week in-class exam; 2 programming projects; no homework.
+<b>Course conduct</b>: 11 weeks of lecture, 2 weeks of in-class labs; 1 week in-class exam; 2 programming projects; no extra homework.

 <p>We will use two tools for compiler design, <a href="https://github.com/antlr/antlr4">antLR</a>
 for LL, and LALR parser of Mark Johnson.